Truncated long-range percolation of words on the square lattice: Introduction

-In \cite{GLS}, the authors study a similar model on the $d$-dimensional hypercubic lattice, $d\geq 3$, incorporating one-dimensional long-range connections.
-They show that under the condition that the sum of $p_i's$ diverges, the event $\{W_0=\Xi\}$ has probability arbitrarily close to 1, provided $K$ is sufficiently large.
-For $d=2$, the analogous result under the assumption that the sum of $p_i's$ diverges remains an open problem.
-Indeed, as previously noted, it is still unresolved whether percolation occurs when relying solely on the divergence of the sum of $p_i's$.
+In \cite{GLS}, the authors study a model on the $d$-dimensional lattice, $d\geq 3$, with one-dimensional long-range connections.
+They show that if the sum of the $p_i$ diverges, then the event $\{W_0=\Xi\}$ has probability arbitrarily close to 1, provided $K$ is sufficiently large.
+For $d=2$, the analogous result under the same assumption on the sum of the $p_i$ remains open.
+Indeed, as previously noted, it is still unresolved whether percolation occurs when relying solely on the divergence of the sum of the $p_i$.

-In this work, we address the problem of percolation of words on a random subgraph of $\G=(\Z^2,\E_V\cup \E_H)$.
-We will show (see Theorem \ref{teo1}) that the event $\{W_0=\Xi\}$ occurs with positive probability for a broad class of anisotropic truncated long-range percolation models for which connection probabilities $p_i$ satisfy certain regularity conditions; see Remark \ref{remarkfinal}.
+In this work, we address the truncation question in the context of percolation of words on a random subgraph of $\G=(\Z^2,\E_V\cup \E_H)$.
+We will show (see Theorem \ref{teo1}) that, for sufficiently large $K$, depending on the connection probabilities, the event $\{W_0=\Xi\}$ occurs with positive probability for a broad class of anisotropic truncated long-range percolation models for which connection probabilities $p_i$ satisfy certain regularity conditions; see Section \ref{remarkfinal}.
 To streamline the presentation and avoid unnecessary complications, we focus on the particular case where

 for all $i$ sufficiently large.
 This choice not only simplifies the analysis but also allows us to establish a stronger result compared to \cite{SSV}, which shows that percolation occurs under the same hypotheses.